Leviathan (Therion album)

 Two music videos were released for the album: Die Wellen der Zeit and Tuonela; also a lyric video was released for the song Leviathan.
 A few months after the release of the album, a third music video was made for Eye of Algol.

 Vocalist Thomas Vikström confirmed that the band indeed aimed to make a more "normal" album again.
+Christofer Johnsson has described the Leviathan trilogy as "hit albums" deliberately drawing influence from the most popular and beloved elements of their back catalog, with Leviathan I being bombastic and catchy.

 Lyrical themes

-As with most Therion albums, all songs are based on various mythology.
+As with most Therion albums, all songs are based on various mythologies.
 All lyrics are written by Per Albinsson except "Psalm of Retribution", which was written by Christofer Johnsson.